PrincetonUniversity/HPC_R_Workshop/07_NVBLAS/README.md

 Just copy it to your home directory and you're good to go.
 No libraries to install or add.
 Note the commentary in the `.cmd` file for why things are set up as they happen to be.
 Note that the directory for the CPU BLAS (intel-mkl) in `nvblas.conf` must point to the module that you load.
-Likewise, you should point `CUDA_ROOT` in `nvidia.cmd` to the CUDA install that you have module loaded.
-You can find these by printing the `LD_LIBRARY_PATH` variable in the shell, i.e. `print $LD_LIBRARY_PATH`.

 Here are the commands you need to run to launch the job: